 Brush with Bamboo has created bristles from 100% Castor Bean Oil.
 Their website is incredibly transparent about the science, the certification–everything!
 They even tell customers exactly how to care for their bamboo toothbrushes and how to dispose of them properly.
 You can also find their earlier line of toothbrushes on Amazon, with bristles made from 62% castor bean oil.
 This is a cheaper option if you can’t afford the latest version.

 The Plastic Swaps Kit from Grove Collaborative is a great way to start trying out single-use plastic alternatives.

 - Sandwich bag set

 - Glass hand soap dispenser

 If you’re a new customer with Grove Collaborative, you also earn a free gift with your initial purchase of $30 or more!
 The Plastic Swaps Kit is just under $25.
 Buy it plus 1-2 other items, and then choose from a variety of free gift bundles.
-I go into greater detail in my post on Grove Collaborative free gifts (which needs to be updated), but these are some of the current options.
+I go into greater detail in my post on Grove Collaborative free gifts (recently updated), but these are some of the current options.